golesuman/DSAinPython/Arrays/README.md

 # Arrays in Python
-In this folder I am going to put the programs and solve problems related to Arrays.
+In this repository I will try to solve coding problems using Python.
+The coding questions will vary according to the difficulty of the problem.